 Restoration, Equity, and Financing: A Global Effort

 One organization that is making a difference is Global Mangrove Alliance (GMA).
-Founded in 2018, GMA represents the combined efforts of 30 organizations working to increase the global area of mangrove habitat through conservation, restoration, and equitable management.
+Founded in 2018, GMA represents the combined efforts of more than 100 government and non-government organisations, along with the IUCN, working to increase the global area of mangrove habitat through conservation, restoration, and equitable management.

-In September, the GMA and the UN High Level Climate Champions announced the Mangrove Breakthrough, a joint initiative designed to secure public, philanthropic, and private long-term financing for the protection and restoration of mangroves ecosystems as part of the Race to Resilience, which was launched by the UN Climate Action High-level Champions in January 2021 at the Climate Adaptation Summit.
+In September 2022, the GMA and the UN High-Level Climate Champions announced the Mangrove Breakthrough, a joint initiative designed to secure public, philanthropic, and private long-term financing for the protection and restoration of mangroves ecosystems as part of the Race to Resilience, which was launched by the UN Climate Action High-Level Champions in January 2021 at the Climate Adaptation Summit.

 Mapping Mangrove Decline